Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 </div>

-3.1.5.
-PumpCount Statistical Analysis
+#### PumpCount Statistical Analysis
 The objective was to determine which features affect PumpCount and how many pumps were necessary for a station per day, thus the data was grouped by DayOfYear, Year, and IncidentStationGround.
-The resulting information is present in Tables XXVI and XXVII, with and without the outliers.
+The resulting information is present in Tables XVI and XVII, with and without the outliers.
 The means were 4 and 3, while the medians were 3 and 2, which allowed to conclude that the minimal number of pumps per station should be 4.

- <div align="center"> TABLE XXVI
+ <div align="center"> TABLE XVI

 PumpCount Description with Outliers